mistydemeo/tigerbrew/share/doc/homebrew/Python-for-Formula-Authors.md

 # Introduction

-This document explains how to successfully use Python in a Homebrew formula.
+This document explains how to successfully use Python in a Tigerbrew formula.

-Homebrew draws a distinction between Python **applications** and Python **libraries**.
+Tigerbrew draws a distinction between Python **applications** and Python **libraries**.
 The difference is that users generally do not care that applications are written in Python; it is unusual that a user would expect to be able to `import foo` after installing an application.
 Examples of applications are `ansible` and `jrnl`.

 Python libraries exist to be imported from other Python modules; they are often dependencies of Python applications.
 They are usually no more than incidentally useful from a Terminal.app command line.
 Examples of libraries are `py2cairo` and the bindings that are installed by `protobuf --with-python`.

 Bindings are a special case of libraries that allow Python code to interact with a library or application implemented in another language.

-Homebrew is happy to accept applications that are built in Python, whether the apps are available from PyPI or not.
-Homebrew generally won't accept libraries that can be installed correctly with `pip install foo`.
-Libraries that can be pip-installed but have several Homebrew dependencies may be appropriate for the [homebrew-python tap](https://github.com/Homebrew/homebrew-python).
+Tigerbrew is happy to accept applications that are built in Python, whether the apps are available from PyPI or not.
+Tigerbrew generally won't accept libraries that can be installed correctly with `pip install foo`.
+Libraries that can be pip-installed but have several Tigerbrew dependencies may be appropriate for the [homebrew-python tap](https://github.com/Homebrew/homebrew-python).
 Bindings may be installed for packages that provide them, especially if equivalent functionality isn't available through pip.

 # Running setup.py

-Homebrew provides a helper method, `Language::Python.setup_install_args`, which returns arguments for invoking setup.py.
+Tigerbrew provides a helper method, `Language::Python.setup_install_args`, which returns arguments for invoking setup.py.
 Please use it instead of invoking `setup.py` explicitly.
 The syntax is:

 ```ruby
 system "python", *Language::Python.setup_install_args(prefix)